PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 this mode of operation has since been demoted to development aid.
 Avoid starting a session manager in this way in production environment.
 \endparblock

+\par node.rules
+Array of dictionaries.
+Match rules for modifying node properties on the server.

+\par device.rules
+Array of dictionaries.
+Match rules for modifying device properties on the server.

 # CONTEXT PROPERTIES  @IDX@ pipewire.conf